Adoptions With Love Blog

 • Children know they have been adopted and may have relationships with their birth parent(s).

 • Ongoing communication takes place between the birth parents and adoptive family, whether directly or mediated through an agency.
-Contact may involve letters, pictures, phone calls, emails, and occasionally in-person visits, whichever is most comfortable for everyone involved.
+Contact may involve letters, pictures, phone calls, emails, and in-person visits, whichever is most comfortable for everyone involved.
 (Some open adoptions involve just the exchange of letters and pictures.
 Some families celebrate holidays together.
 The level of contact is typically defined first by the expectant/birth mother and her adoption agency, then with the adoptive family).

 How Does Open Adoption Work?

 The way open adoption works largely depends on the level of openness.
 At Adoptions With Love, you will have the option to choose a fully open adoption (having direct contact with the adoptive family) or a semi-open adoption (in which our adoption agency will mediate contact, so that you can maintain privacy).
 Most domestic adoptions today are mediated, but still maintain some level of openness.
 For example, most birth mothers will choose a family for their baby.
-Many will also choose to meet the family before placement, and find peace of mind in knowing the parents who will raise their child.
-All of the families at Adoptions With Love agree to at least a semi-open adoption plan.
+Many will also choose to meet the family before placement and find peace of mind in knowing the parents who will raise their child.
+All the families at Adoptions With Love agree to at least a semi-open adoption plan.
 Some families are fully open to direct contact, as well.

 The way a fully open adoption works is through open, honest, and direct communication between an adoptive family and the birth parents.
 If you choose a fully open adoption, you and the adoptive family you choose will have identifying information about one another (phone numbers, email addresses, names, etc.).
 You will have a relationship with the adoptive family, and together will establish expectations for ongoing contact.
 For example, you may want the adoptive parents to send you letters and pictures of your child each year.
 Or, you may wish to have ongoing conversations via the phone, email, Skype, texting, or FaceTime.
 In a fully open adoption, it is important to remain flexible, as your needs and the needs and wishes of your child may change over time.